awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 This image shows that the buffer size clearly impacts performance and starts to level out around 2 MBytes.
 Note, this image is created via gnuplot from the results.csv file and if found on your system will be displayed automatically after you run the sweep.

 From a host code performance point of view, this step function clearly identifies a relationship between buffer size and total execution speed.
 As shown in this example, it is easy to take an algorithm and alter the buffer size when the default implementation is based on small amount of input data.
 It doesn't have to be dynamic and runtime deterministic as performed here but the principle remains the same.
-Instead of transmitting a single value set for one invocation of the algorithm you simply transmit multiple input values and repreat the algorithm execution on a single invocation of the accelerator.
+Instead of transmitting a single value set for one invocation of the algorithm you simply transmit multiple input values and repeat the algorithm execution on a single invocation of the accelerator.

 ### Conclusion